-After talking through all the online teaching classroom requirements, let’s see how this looks when put together!
-I’ll talk you through two of my classroom setups over time to give you some ideas of what yours can look like.
+After talking through all the best equipment for online teaching, let’s see how this looks when put together.
+I’ll show you through two of my classroom setups over time to give you some ideas of what yours can look like.

 Admittedly, my classroom for online teaching is a little pared down because I usually throw it into a backpack and travel.
-Still, I have used some more stable elements when teaching from home so I’ll show you both.
+Still, I have used some more stable elements when I teach English from home in the USA, so I’ll show you both.

 My Home Classroom

 In my home classroom, I sit at a table with my back to the wall.
 On the wall behind me, for a backdrop I have a world map and a welcome banner for decorations.